leftfield-geospatial/orthority/README.md

 ```

 ### Requirements
 The following dependencies are installed in the process above.
-The `rasterio` package has binary dependencies that are not directly available through `pip`, hence the recommendation for using `conda`.
+The `rasterio` package has binary dependencies that are not directly available through `pip`, hence the recommendation for using `conda`.  `gdal` is forced to 3.1 currently as later versions are buggy.

   - python >= 3.8
+  - gdal = 3.1
   - rasterio >= 1.2
   - opencv >= 4.5
   - pandas >= 1.2